anbuchelva/blog/source/_posts/project-mainline-is-google-trying-to-build-wall-of-garden.md

 2. Installing GAPPS
 3. Magisk or other mods

-If an user doesn't want to be tracked by Google, they just skip the 2nd option and uses Micro-G or vanilla android.

-But the updates are released through Google Play Store, instead of Google's Android's usual distribution method; its not sure how the open source projects will get updates.
+If an user doesn't want to be tracked by Google, they just skip the 2nd option.
+But the updates are released through Google Play Store, instead of Google's Android's distribution method - the uers who do not uses Google Play Services will be left with vulnarablities.

 Android Developer's blog says

 > Mainline components are still open sourced.

-We are not sure, when it will become closed and opened only to the OEMs.
+We are not sure, when it will become closed and opened only to the OEMs; its not sure how the open source projects will get updates.

 So my doubts are that,

 {% note warning %}
 Google is trying to build a big **Big Wall of Gargen**, so the users can get everything inside their eco system and not allowing the users to go out.
 {% endnote %}

 It will be difficult for others to fork android and live without Google's products.
+Users will have left with two options

+1. Get Google Play Services, if you want updates
+2. Left with vulnarablities, if you don't want Google Play Services.

 We have to wait and see how it goes.

 {% note info %}
 I'm not an android developer and I use android phones extensively.
 All these information shared here are my thoughts.